snijderlab/stitch/README.md

-# Amino Acid Alignment using De Bruijn graphs.
+# Amino Acid Alignment using De Bruijn graphs

 # Batch Files

 ## Introduction

 Batch files are used to aggregate all information for one run of the program.
 These files can be edited wih any plain text editor.
-There is no specific extension required by the program so .txt is recommended because these will automatically be opened by an editor in plain text.
+There is no specific extension required by the program so `.txt` is recommended because these will automatically be opened by an editor in plain text.

 ## Structure

 The general structure is parameters followed by values.
-A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimeter ( ':' for single valued parameters or '->' for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
+A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimeter ( `:` for single valued parameters or `->` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
 Paramater names and ost values are not case specific.

-Lines starting with a hypen '-' are considered comments and disregarded.
+Lines starting with a hypen `-` are considered comments and disregarded.

 ### All parameters